 - Although you will only take 1 course on the program, it is best to get 2-3 courses approved by your university before you go overseas.
 This gives you some flexibility in case your first choice is not offered due to low enrolment.

 - Please be aware that the courses listed below are subject to change and cannot be guaranteed year on year.

 - Your CISaustralia Program Advisor can assist with any questions or details your university needs to make a decision.

-Throughout the program, you will also enjoy 2 excursions in Maastricht, 2 group dinners, and an opening and closing ceremony.
+During the program, you will enjoy an excursion in Maastricht, a group dinner, a group lunch, and an opening and closing ceremony.

-Please note excursions are subject to change and are indicative only.
+Please note field trips are subject to change and are indicative only.

 Situated on the southern tip of the Netherlands between Germany and Belgium, Maastricht is one of the oldest and most visited cities in the country.
 It is a popular student town distinguished by its mix of medieval-era and ultramodern architecture, cobblestoned old town, impressive churches and squares, and a lively cultural scene.
 More than 10% of the population is students, and almost half of those are international.